Why do some job-seekers land an interview while others don't? A spot-on resume can make all the difference. Some tips to make your resume shine:

 Short on job experience?
 Promote what you’ve got.

-Extracurricular activities (only if relevant to your career goals).
+- Extracurricular activities, if relevant to your career goals.

 Be sure to highlight awards and scholarships or leadership roles at school.